 My Summer Sadness Being too hot keeps me up all night.
 Nothing bothers me more than heat, especially at night.
-Unfortunately, hot nights are the price we pay for having winter here in Southern California, but no matter the temperature or where you live, some people just can’t sleep because they’re too hot.
+Unfortunately, hot nights are the price we pay for skipping winter here in Southern California, but no matter the temperature or where you live, some people just can’t sleep because they’re too hot.
 Heat can negatively impact the quality of your sleep and can even affect your health, so staying cool at night is important.
 If you’re not willing to spend a ton of money on a cooling mattress, cooling sheets might be worth considering.

 Looking for more bedding?
 Read our guides to the best cooling mattresses, best pillows, best linen sheets, best sheets and best mattresses.